DrTomasAragon/cdph/README.md

 5. [Behavioral Economist Implementation Scientist (Research Scientist III)](https://www.calcareers.ca.gov/CalHrPublic/Jobs/JobPosting.aspx?JobControlId=351381)
 6. [Academic Partnerships Research Scientist (Research Scientist III)](https://www.calcareers.ca.gov/CalHrPublic/Jobs/JobPosting.aspx?JobControlId=351400)

 Decision-making is our most important activity.
 "A decision is a choice between two or more alternatives that involves an irrevocable allocation of resources."
 Decisions drive vision, strategy, policy, and transformational change.
 Every decision has causal assumptions, predictions, trade-offs, and an opportunity cost—the lost benefit of the better option(s) not chosen or not considered.
+Some decisions have extreme time constraints under deep uncertainty.
+(See [blog posting](https://drtomasaragon.github.io/posts/2021-03-13-decision-intelligence01/).)

 Decision intelligence is using ethics, science, and technology to improve individual and team decisions for finding and solving problems, and achieving objectives and key results in challenging, including VUCA,[^1] environments.